DeanDodds/milestoneproject4/README.md

 | <b>Logout form</b>|

 ### Search Bar
-Users can search for product they would like to see
+Users can search for products they would like to see
 | ![screenshot of the search bar](/designdocumentation/screenshots/features/navbar.png) |
 |:--:|
 | <b>Search bar</b>|

 ### Shopping Cart
-Users can add products too and view their shopping cart
+Users can add products and view their shopping cart
 | ![screenshot of the shopping cart](/designdocumentation/screenshots/manualtesting/cart.png) |
 |:--:|
 | <b>Shopping cart</b>|